jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 ## Internet/Network Layer

-This layer is the third in the OSI model, the last of the *media layers* (the others are *host layers*), between the Data Link layer and the Transport layer.
+This layer is the third in the OSI model, the last of the *media layers* (the other layers above are *host layers*), between the Data Link layer and the Transport layer.
 In the TCP/IP layer, it is the second, between the Link and the Transport layers.
 The primary function of protocols at this layer is the structuring and managing the communication in a multi-node network: the communication between hosts on different networks, including IP *logical addressing*, *routing*, and *traffic control*.

 Internet Protocol or IP is the most used protocol at this layer, with its two versions, IPv4 and IPv6, the former still being the predominant.
 But the most important features of these protocols are the same: routing capability via the IP *logical addressing*, and the encapsulation of data from layers above into *packets*.